mckenziekkilburn/kickstarter-analysis/README.md

 ### Our purpose for the analysis is to show Louise, how different campaigns fared in relation to their launch dates and their funding goals.

-## Analysis and Challenges
+## Analysis

-### When inspecting the Outcomes Based on Launch Date chart, we can see that early in the year months are going to be more successful than fall/winter months.
+### To perform this ananlysis I used a Pivot Chart to show Louise which months were the least and most successful.
+I first took all of the data from the original sheet and converted it into a Pivot Table.
+Then, I filtered it down to Parent Category and years.
+Additionally choosing the values as Outcomes, and columns as outcomes.
+Lastly choosing the Date Created Conversion for the rows, so that it will only show months.
+I was confused at first because Excel automatically put years and quarters into the rows section so I had to delete those values from the Excel Pivot Table to showcase just the months.

 ![Theater_Outcomes_vs_Launch](https://github.com/mckenziekkilburn/kickstarter-analysis/blob/master/resources/Theater_Outcomes_vs_Launch.png)

-### As shown in the image below, the lower the dollar amount range is the more they were successful.
-The higher the amount ranges go for, the higher percentage we have for failure.
+### As shown in the image below, I had to create a line chart to provide insight to Louise how our outcomes were based on the funding goal that we were striving to reach.
+To get the chart, I had to create a table with all of the ranges that are shown below.
+To get the calculations, I had to use the COUNTIFS() function to pull data from the orginal Kickstarter worksheet.
+After completing the calculations and totaling the Projects.
+I was to perform each category with percentages.

 ![Outcomes_VS_Goals](https://github.com/mckenziekkilburn/kickstarter-analysis/blob/master/resources/Outcomes_VS_Goals.png)

 ### Challenges or Difficulties encountered
 - When I was working with the COUNTIFS formula in Excel, I did have trouble with it at first.
 I was not getting the right amounts, they were too high in value.
-However I resolved the issue because I was not putting in the last critia range which was for subcategory plays.
+However I resolved the issue because I was not putting in the last critia range which was for subcategory plays in all of the cells.
+This solved my issue, because I went back in and observed each cell.

 ## Results